max3903/bob/README.md

     $ bob install

 * Install the package requirements of the GNU/Linux distribution
-* Execute the installation of Odoo with the buildout.cfg of the instance, which extends the ones from Bob
+* Execute the installation of Odoo with the buildout.cfg of the instance, which extends the one from Bob

 Deploy